nfwGytautas/aderite/dependencies/README.md

 All compiled binaries must be in directory lib/{debug/release}/.

-The provided dependencies.7z contains all the libraries needed for aderite to compile
+The provided dependencies.7z (Currently only provided for windows) contains all the libraries needed for aderite to compile

 ## List of dependencies:
 ### Runtime: